Pulborough

-Pulborough is a large village and civil parish in the Horsham district of West Sussex, England, with some 5,000 inhabitants.
+Pulborough is a village and civil parish in the Horsham district of West Sussex, England, with some 5,000 inhabitants.
 It is located almost centrally within West Sussex and is 42 mi south west of London.
-It is at the junction of the north–south A29 and the east–west (A283) roads.
+It is at the junction of the north–south A29 and the east–west A283 roads.

 The village is near the confluence of the River Arun and the River Rother, on the Stane Street Roman road from London to Chichester.
 It looks southwards over the broad flood plain of the tidal Arun to a backdrop of the South Downs.
 It is on the northern boundary of the newly established South Downs National Park.

 The parish covers an area of 5,183 acres (2,098 hectares).
 The twelfth-century parish church is dedicated to St Mary.
 In the 2001 census there were 4,685 people living in 1,976 households of whom 2,333 were economically active.
-At the 2011 Census the population of Bignor was included and the total population was 5,206.
+At the 2011 census the population of Bignor was included and the total population was 5,206.

 History

 Historically, it was a fording place over the River Arun used by the Romans, who had a mansio across the river at Hardham, one day's march from Chichester on the London road.
-The Saxons bridged the River Arun here and at nearby Stopham, north of its confluence with the River Rother.
+The Saxons bridged the River Arun here and at nearby Stopham Bridge, north of its confluence with the River Rother.
 It became an important watering and overnight halt for cattle drovers providing easy access to water.

 A mile to the west in woodland are the earthwork remains of a motte and bailey castle known as Park Mound, dating from the 11th century.
+The Domesday Book of 1086 lists Poleberge in the hundred of West Easwrith, one of the five hundreds in the Rape of Arundel in the Land of Earl Roger.

 Transport connections afforded by the River Arun, its navigation, and later by the LBSCR Arun Valley Line brought Pulborough into the industrial age.
 Good road connections permitted, in the 20th century, the development of manufacturing industry, notably heavy engineering in London Road.
 This has long since closed down and the site now supports, among other things, a supermarket and a health centre.
 The village is served by Pulborough railway station.

+In 2019, two fragments of a decorated buffer terminal torc were found in 2019 'near Pulborough' which have been dated to 4th to 3rd century BCE.
+After its discovery and reporting to the Portable Antiquities Scheme, the torc was acquired for the Barbican House Museum.

 Attractions

-Each year, Pulborough hosts the 12-hour lawn mower race which runs continuously for 12 hours.